emdann/multiOmic_benchmark/report/progress_log.md

 5)  **Joint clustering: purity of cell type annotation inside a cluster, mixing within the same cluster between different technologies**
 6)  **Robustness to parameter picking (e.g. no. of factors)**
-7)  Agreement meric defined by Welch et al. 2019: compare KNN graph of single datasets with KNN graph in integrated space, then calculate how many of each cell’s NNs in the single dataset graph are also NNs in the integrated graph.
+7)  Agreement metric defined by Welch et al. 2019: compare KNN graph of single datasets with KNN graph in integrated space, then calculate how many of each cell’s NNs in the single dataset graph are also NNs in the integrated graph.
 Welch et al. compare NN graphs built with